ariofrio/cs140-hw1/index.md

 All data is available in Google Docs at <http://j.mp/matrixdata>.

+A version of this document with interactive graphs is available at <http://andresriofrio.com/cs140-hw1/>.

 ## Modifications to the code

  1. Extend option parsing and testing code to run a configurable number of